CoisiniStar/MG-APSF/readme.md

 # MG-APSF: From Prediction to Intervention in Fake News Dissemination 🚀

 > Official implementation of the paper "From Prediction to Intervention: A Rumor-Debunking Simulation Framework Based on Psychological Intervention and Multi-Granularity Attribution Reasoning".
+> Official implementation of the paper "Explainable multi-granularity attribution reasoning framework for fake news detection".

+## 📰 News

+* **[2026-03]** 🎉 Our paper **"Explainable Multi-Granularity Attribution Reasoning Framework for Fake News Detection"** has been officially accepted by the **npj Artificial Intelligence** journal! 🏆

 ## 📖 Overview